 Reports should be submitted using the following format:

 - Reports should be in PDF format only.
-Please do not submit reports in other formats (Word, Excel), by link to a cloud service for downloading (SharePoint, Google Drive, Box), or in the body of an e-mail.
+Please do not submit reports in other formats (Word, Excel), by a link to a cloud service for downloading (SharePoint, Google Drive, Box), or in the body of an e-mail.
 Only reports received in PDF format will be accepted.

 All reports should include the following information (as applicable):

 - Participation/usage statistics, broken down by status (graduate students, undergraduates, etc.).

 - Names and roles of those who assisted in implementing the project.

 - Detailed project financial statement including all sources of income and all expenses.
 This document should compare the projected budget with actual spending and income.

 - Summary of the project's implementation: major steps and milestones, unexpected occurrences or difficulties.